alexbfree/thesis/src/chapter-7.md

 2. _Human-Data Interaction (HDI)_ focuses on the interaction between people and the data stored within those machines.
 3. _Human Data Relations (HDR)_ focuses on the _relationships_ that people have with data and the relationships people have with those who hold data about them.

 Building upon HDI but embracing the sociotechnical, HDR encompasses all the ways people and organisations can and should relate to and through data, not just direct data interaction.
 Through its greater focus on relationships and ecosystems, and approaches that address today's data-centric power-imbalanced reality, it offers a more actionable research agenda for the world of the 2020s.
-This different focus also highlights why HDI cannot just be expanded by adding new tenets; the tenets are quite similar, but the lens through which we view them, is different, being as it is more practical and more sociotechnical, making HDR something fundamentally different than HDI.
+This different focus also highlights why HDI cannot just be expanded by adding new tenets; the tenets are quite similar to the data wants identified in this thesis, but the lens through which we view them is different, being as it is more practical and more sociotechnical.
+This makes HDR something fundamentally different than HDI, and justifies the expression of a new named research agenda.

 In naming this new research agenda, concepts of 'human-technology relations' and later 'human-data relations' which have been the subject of some minor study in the contexts of philosophy, embodied interaction and the performing arts [@ihde1990; @hogan2012; @windeyer2021] were repurposed, to produce the name of **Human Data Relations** (without a hyphen), or **HDR** for short.